falling-stars/treechartjs/README.md

 `reloadLink(): void`

-Re-render all the connecting lines in the chart
+Re-render all the connecting lines in the graph
 ```javascript
 chart.reloadLink()
 ```